Dantali0n/OpenCSD/README.md

   tables
 - Filebench benchmark to identify filesystems calls. db_bench from RocksDB, run both with strace

+#### Research questions

-- Filesystem design why FUSE, why build from scratch
+- Filesystem design and CSD requirements, why FUSE, why build from scratch
 - FUSE, is it enough? filesystem calls, does the API support what we need.
   Research question.
+- How does it perform compared to other filesystems / solutions
+  - Characteristics to proof
+    - Data reduction
+    - Simplicity of algorithms (BPF) vs 'vanilla'
+    - Performance (static analysis of no. of clock cycles using LLVM-MCA)
+  - Experiments
+    - Write append in separate process and CSD averaging of file.

 #### Correlation POSIX and FUSE